bakdata/kpops/docs/docs/user/core-concepts/components/kubernetes-app.md

 ### Usage

-Can be used to deploy any app in Kubernetes using Helm, for example, a REST service that serves Kafka data.
+Can be used to create components for any Kubernetes app.

 ### Configuration